asizikov/asizikov.github.io/content/blog/2015-07-05-sharing-resharper-settings.md

 Publishing the plug-in to the NuGet server is a straightforward process and typically it's the same as publishing the regular NuGet package to the NuGet.org web site.

 NB.
-ReSharper is not so good when it comes to NuGet feed with authentication.
+ReSharper is not so good when it comes to a NuGet feed with authentication.

-For the demo purpose I'll use the file system.
-Just place the .nupkg to the folder which is accessible from every team member's computer.
+For demo purposes I'll use the file system.
+Just place the .nupkg in the folder which is accessible from every team member's computer.

 ## Using custom NuGet feed

-Once the package is published go to RESHARPER -> Options...->Environment -> Extension Manager.
+Once the package is published, go to RESHARPER -> Options...->Environment -> Extension Manager.

 ![Manage Options](/images/resharper-settings-plugin/options-environment.png)